 Software engineering is in high demand and offers a lucrative career path.
 This is demonstrated by the fact that, in 2021, the global business software market revenue was about $507 billion.
 As an aspiring software engineer, you must know the different roles and responsibilities of junior vs senior software engineers.
 This will help you with your career development.

-So, how long does it take to become a senior software engineer and how much do software engineers earn?
+So, how long does it take to become a senior software engineer or coder and how much do software engineers earn?
 Continue reading to find out, as we take a detailed look at the real differences between junior vs senior software engineers, their salary range, and the professional experience you need to progress in this field.

 What Is a Software Engineer?

 Software engineers apply mathematical principles and programming skills to design and build functional computer software products.
 These designs depend on business and consumer needs.
 For example, software developers may integrate chatbots in customer relationship management (CRM) products to respond to customers’ requests or complaints.

 The responsibility of a software engineer usually depends on the company that they work for.
 For example, startups might employ junior and mid-level developers to maintain the backend of their web applications.
 Larger companies will employ senior developers to oversee and manage the entire software development process or a development team.